 U.S. bills are printed in only two places around the world.

-The Bureau of Engraving and Printing prints money, and it has facilities in Washington, D.C., and Fort Worth, Texas.
-The Fort Worth facility was opened in 1990 and helps serve the Western United States, as well as providing a back-up in case something happens to the DC facility.
+The Bureau of Engraving and Printing prints money, and it has facilities in both Washington, D.C., and Fort Worth, Texas.
+The Fort Worth facility was opened in 1990 and helps serve the Western United States, providing a backup in case something happens to the D.C. facility.

 Coins are minted in only a handful of cities.

 There are six mint facilities in the U.S. The Philadelphia, Denver, San Francisco and West Point, N.Y., locations are production facilities.
 There’s also a bullion depository in Fort Knox, Ky., and the headquarters is in Washington, D.C.